opencadc/tap/youcat/README.md

 The `youcat` service currently queries a known (trusted) GMS service for all groups a user belongs to in order to mangle queries on the *tap_schema* content.
 A service providing the `ivo://ivoa.net/std/GMS#search-1.0` capability must be configured here for that to work.
+Temporary
+hack: at least one library still uses the old standardID (`ivo://ivoa.net/std/GMS#search-1.0`) so that has to be configured as well.

 See <a href="https://github.com/opencadc/reg/tree/master/cadc-registry">cadc-registry</a>.